xitu/gold-miner/article/2020/design-patterns-structural-patterns-of-design-classes-and-objects.md

 # Design Patterns: Structural Patterns of Design Classes and Objects

-#### Though Programmer

-#### Adapter, Decorator, Proxy, Information Expert, Composite, Bridge, Low Coupling, Flyweight, Protected Variations and Facade

 ![Structural patterns of design classes and objects](https://cdn-images-1.medium.com/max/2730/1*ZQBbxCUNxO7McfVcgL7B3w.png)

+> Adapter, Decorator, Proxy, Information Expert, Composite, Bridge, Low Coupling, Flyweight, Protected Variations and Facade

 Structural design patterns are concerned with how classes and objects can be composed, to form larger structures.
 They enable you to create systems without rewriting or customizing the code because these patterns provide the system with enhanced reusability and robust functionality.

-> # Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice. —**Christopher Alexander**
+> Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice. —**Christopher Alexander**

 There are following 10 types of structural design patterns.